bacalhau-project/bacalhau/pkg/lib/watcher/README.md

 ## Key Components

-1. **Registry**: Manages multiple watchers and provides methods to create and manage watchers.
+1. **Manager**: Manages multiple watchers and provides methods to create, lookup, and stop watchers.
 2. **Watcher**: Represents a single event watcher that processes events sequentially.
 3. **EventStore**: Responsible for storing and retrieving events, with BoltDB as the default implementation.
 4. **EventHandler**: Interface for handling individual events.